cega/docker-zimbra/README.md

 ### Restore data from backup

-Backup has to be taken the same server (eg. zimbra-82.bring.out.ba)
+Backup has to be taken the server with the same name (eg. zimbra-82.bring.out.ba), ZIMBRA_PASSWORD the same as the old server

 Backup location: /tmp_data/backup/{ldap/, mysql.db.list, mysql.sql/, store.tar.gz}
 Instance is running ...